-President Donald Trump issued a 48-hour ultimatum to Tehran on April 4, 2026, while elite special operations units intensified their search for a missing American pilot downed over Iranian territory.
+President Donald Trump issued a 48-hour ultimatum to Tehran while elite special operations units intensified their search for a missing American pilot downed over Iranian territory.
 Pentagon officials refused to name the missing aviator but confirmed that search and rescue assets moved into position overnight.
-Specialized U.S. Navy SEAL teams and Air Force Pararescue jumpers are leading the effort in the rugged terrain of the Zagros Mountains.
+Spe The April 4, 2026 update clarified the next practical stakes in the story. cialized U.S. Navy SEAL teams and Air Force Pararescue jumpers are leading the effort in the rugged terrain of the Zagros Mountains.
 Aerial surveillance platforms remain operational over the crash site despite heavy Iranian anti-aircraft activity in the sector.
 Military command centers in Qatar and Bahrain are coordinating the recovery mission with high-priority status.

 Pentagon Operations and the Missing Aviator